In the ever-evolving landscape of technology, one area that has gained significant momentum is machine-to-machine (M2M) communication.

 It can be an easy way to integrate and retrofit new technology into older machines and processes.
 While communication between two machines is easy, it has many options that can make or break a company’s digital infrastructure plans.
 The previously mentioned details are great places to start an education in how to best apply M2M successfully.

-Automate data collection across machines & devices
+Automate data collection across machines & devices with Tulip

 Go beyond simple machine monitoring and build apps that integrate machine, process, and human data to give you real-time production visibility.